cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 ## Static Diffie-Hellman Oracles

 While one can expect the practical security of the OPRF function (namely, the hardness of computing the function without knowing the key) to be in the order of computing discrete logarithms or solving Diffie-Hellman, Brown and Gallant {{BG04}} and Cheon {{Cheon06}} show an attack that slightly improves on generic attacks.
-For the case that q-1 or q+1, where q is the order of the group G, has a t-bit divisor, they show an attack that calls the OPRF on 2^t chosen inputs and reduces security by t/2 bits, i.e., it can find the OPRF key in time 2^{q/2-t/2} and 2^{q/2-t/2} memory.
-For typical curves, the attack requires an infeasible number of calls and/or results in insignificant security loss (\*).
-Moreover, in the OPAQUE application, these attacks are completely impractical as the number of calls to the function translates to an equal number of failed authentication attempts by a _single_ client.
-For example, one would need a billion impersonation attempts to reduce security by 15 bits and a trillion to reduce it by 20 bits - and most curves will not even allow for such attacks in the first place (note that this theoretical loss of security is with respect to computing discrete logarithms, not in reducing the password strength).
+For typical curves, the attack requires an infeasible number of calls to the OPRF or results in insignificant security loss;

-(\*) Some examples (courtesy of Dan Brown): For P-384, 2^90 calls reduce security from 192 to 147 bits; for NIST P-256 the options are 6-bit reduction with 2153 OPRF calls, about 14 bit reduction with 187 million calls and 20 bits with a trillion calls.
-For Curve25519, attacks are completely infeasible (require over 2^100 calls) but its twist form allows an attack with 25759 calls that reduces security by 7 bits and one with 117223 calls that reduces security by 8.4 bits.
+see {{I-D.irtf-cfrg-voprf}} for more information.
+For OPAQUE, these attacks are particularly impractical as they translate into an infeasible number of failed authentication attempts directed at individual users.

 ## Input Validation {#validation}